 With well over 1.7 billion websites online today, web designers are always looking for ways to make their sites stand out from the crowd.
-While using different typefaces and colors is a great way to help create page hierarchy, you want to avoid using too many of each.
-Less fonts brings more design consistency and less clutter.
+While using different typefaces and colors is a great way to help create a page hierarchy, you want to avoid using too many of each.
+Fewer fonts bring more design consistency and less clutter.
 Pick 2 or 3 of each and use them wisely.

 While your brand wants to bring in more business, setting your website up as one giant promotion isn’t the way to do it.
 Consumers want answers to their pain points, not to be sold to.
 Provide them with answers and quality content, and you’ll begin earning their trust.

 Videos and music have their place online, and it isn’t on your homepage set to autoplay.
 People don’t want these things blaring from their speakers unknowingly.
 Yes, you can include both on your pages, however, include a play button and let your readers choose if they want to listen in.